davidgonmar/uvlhub-egc/README.md

 **Jamon-Hub-2** will develop the following:

+- **Fakenodo:** Implementation of a stub called "Fakenodo" that replaces the Zenodo API, allowing its functionality to be simulated without relying on an actual external service.
+Both teams will collaborate on Fakenodo.
 - **Staging Area:** Implementation of a temporary space where users can store datasets before uploading them to Zenodo.
 - **Search Queries:** Development of advanced functionalities that allow users to make specific queries to filter and download models according to personalized criteria.
 - **Improve UI:** Redesign and optimization of the graphical user interface to enhance the user experience.
 The dataset display should resemble GitHub’s layout.